bioimagesuiteweb/bisweb/doc/AspectsOfJS.md

       });
     }

-This calls an old style function (readbinaryfile) that takes two callbacks (loaded,failedtoload) as arguments.
-This gets packaged inside a Promise which is returned to the user.
-The 'loaded' callback calls the Promise's 'resolve' function and similarly 'failedtoload' calls the Promise's 'reject' function.
+This calls an old-style function (readbinaryfile) that takes two callbacks (loaded,failedtoload) as arguments.
+This is wrapped inside a Promise which is returned to the calling function.
+The `loaded` callback calls the Promise's `resolve` function and similarly `failedtoload` calls the Promise's `reject` function.

-The user when calling this new function ('load') obtains a promise which they can subsequently query ('.then()') as to whether to proceed.
+`load` is now a Promise exposing `.then` and `.catch` functions to the caller.

 One possible use of this setup is to ensure that a number of operations have been completed when invoked in parallel.
 For example, if we are loading 2